ericagirges/sample-zaf-next/README.md

 ## Getting Started

+### Prerequisite
+Must have Zendesk App Tools installed.
+If needed, see these [docs](https://developer.zendesk.com/documentation/apps/zendesk-app-tools-zat/installing-and-using-the-zendesk-apps-tools/) to get started.

 1. Clone or fork this repo
 2. `cd` into the `app_local` directory
 3. Run `yarn install` or `npm install`